GoogleCloudPlatform/podcast/site/content/post/episode-26-war-dragons-with-gustavo-ambrozio/index.md

 <img src="/images/post/war_dragons.png" width=500px alt="War Dragons">
 </div>

-{{< transcript "FRANCESC: Hi, and welcome to episode number 26 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 26 of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my colleague, Mark Mandel.
 Hey, Mark." >}}
 MARK: Hey, Francesc.
 How you doing today?
 FRANCESC: Very good, very happy, and very excited about the interview to Gustavo, Gustavo Ambrozio.
 MARK: Yes, Gustavo Ambrozio from Pocket Gems is here today to talk to us about their game War Dragon and how their back-end infrastructure works.